About the University

 The candidate’s tasks include:

-- Exploration of the modulation of subjective time perception related to visual cues and information
+- Exploration of the modulation of subjective time perception related to sound and sound cues

 - Meeting regularly (physically or virtually) with other researchers in Europe